Time-Varying Dispersion Integer-Valued GARCH Models: Testing Constant Dispersion

-Notably, the restricted parametric bootstrap agrees with the set significance levels, something that occurs under the four parameter configurations investigated in this study, while the unrestricted parametric bootstrap does not provide satisfactory results by underestimating the significance levels.
-These results show the importance of considering a restricted bootstrap for testing constant dispersion in the tv-DINGARCH models.
+Notably, the restricted parametric bootstrap achieves levels close to nominal significance levels, something that occurs under all four parameter configurations investigated in this study.
+The unrestricted parametric bootstrap does not provide satisfactory results and it underestimates the significance levels.
+Hence, in applications, it is important to employ a restricted bootstrap for testing constant dispersion in the tv-DINGARCH models.

+The results obtained from both restricted and unrestricted bootstrap were already expected.
+As discussed by \cite{cavaliere2016}, it is well-known that the unrestricted (classical) bootstrap does not apply when one parameter belongs to the boundary of the parameter space.
+This is indeed the case where the null hypothesis is that $H_0: \alpha_1=\alpha_2=0$, both parameters belong to the boundary space.
+The restricted bootstrap proposed by \cite{cavaliere2016} overcomes this issue and provides valid results as theoretically proven in their paper and empirically illustrated here for DINGARCH models.